curious-containers/cc-server/docs/user.rst

 Schedule a Task
 ^^^^^^^^^^^^^^^

+*The following instructions assume, that CC-Server has been setup beforehand.
+If not, either follow the* `manual installation steps <admin.html>`__ *in the administrator documentation or* `setup CC-Server via Docker Compose <developer.html#docker-compose>`__ *as described in the developer documentation.*

-This part of the documentation describes how to schedule a task with CC-Server.
+This part of the documentation explains how to schedule a task with CC-Server.
 A task is a JSON object, which is send to the CC-Server API, containing information about how to run a compatible Docker image (e.g. CC-Sample-App).
 The script below shows how to send such a request with Python.
 More detailed information about the JSON fields can be found in the accompanied `API documentation <api.html#post--tasks>`__.